Soroban in Murano

 Objective

-Software engineering work for network-enabled applications, with particular attention to usability and collaborative decision-making.
+Software engineering work (development and product management/ownership) for network-enabled applications, with particular attention to usability and collaborative decision-making.
+I like products that change the way people think and act.

 Education